 The well-yield estimates are subject to deviations caused by localized geological conditions.
 The Ogallala is not a homogeneous formation; that is, the silt, clay, sand, and gravel which generally comprise the formation vary from place to place in thickness of layers, layering position, and grain-size sorting.
 The physical composition of the formation material can drastically affect the ability of the formation to yield water to wells.
-As an example, in areas where the saturated portion of the formation is comprised of thick beds of coarse and well-sorted grains of sand, the well vields probably will exceed the estimates shown on the maps.
+As an example, in areas where the saturated portion of the formation is comprised of thick beds of coarse and well-sorted grains of sand, the well yields probably will exceed the estimates shown on the maps.
 In other localized areas, the saturated portion of the formation may be comprised principally of thick beds of silt and clay which can be expected to restrict well yields to less than those shown on the maps.

-The following can be used as a general guide in Lubbock County in estimating well yields based on saturated thickness:
+The following can be used as a general guide in Briscoe County in estimating well yields based on saturated thickness:

-SATURATED THICKNESS WELL YIELD

-(feet) (gallons per minute)
+SATURATED THICKNESS (feet) WELL YIELD (gallons per minute)

 Less than 20 Less than 100

-20 to 40 100 to 250
+20 to 30 100 to 250

-40 to 60 250 to 500
+30 to 40 250 to 500

-60 to 80 500 to 800
+40 to 60 500 to 800

-80 to 100 800 to 1,000
+60 to 80 800 to 1,000

-More than 100 More than 1,000
+More than 80 More than 1,000